 Friday, October 18, 2019

-Prof. Cas Laskowski and Kelli Raker are co-presenting a day-long workshop, Designing Innovative Ways to Meet the Needs of Human Trafficking Survivors, in collaboration with facilitators from IBM and local human trafficking specialists.
-Join a small interdisciplinary group will use design thinking methodology to explore new ways to help human trafficking survivors and the community organizations that serve them.
+Prof. Cas Laskowski and Kelli Raker partnered with facilitators at IBM and local human traffkcing specalists to present a day-long workshop, Designing Innovative Ways to Meet the Needs of Human Trafficking Survivors.
+This small interdisciplinary group used design thinking methodology to explore new ways to help human trafficking survivors and the community organizations that serve them.
 More info.

 Prof. Cas Laskowski and Libby Magee Coles '08 are co-teaching Wintersession course Law 865: Designing Creative Legal Solutions, a design-thinking course aimed at bringing together community partners and law students to develop real creative solutions for our community around human trafficking and real creative mindsets for ourselves.